 Regulation P – Gramm-Leach-Bliley Act

-The financial services industry is rapidly changing and being shaped by technology, which is literally changing the way Garden State Mortgage Services in lieu of true Corporate Name; Garden State Home Loans, Inc. (GSHL) conducts its business.
+The financial services industry is rapidly changing and being shaped by technology, which is literally changing the way Garden State Home Loans, Inc. (GSHL) conducts its business.
 To be successful in this environment, GSHL must continue to grow and ensure that its customers are confident that their financial affairs will be expertly and confidentially managed.

 GSHL customers have access to a broad range of products and services such as conventional fixed rate & adjustable mortgages, government fixed rate & adjustable mortgages, portfolio fixed rate and adjustable mortgage, and several other mortgage products.
 To deliver these products and services effectively and conveniently, GSHL uses technology to manage and maintain certain customer information while ensuring that customer information is kept confidential and protected.

 The safeguarding of customer information is an issue that the Board of Directors of Garden State Home Loans takes seriously.
 The Board maintains its continuing commitment to the proper use and protection of customer information, and has established and affirmed the following Principles of Privacy as the Consumer Privacy and Information Security Policy (the “Policy”) of Garden State Home Loans.
 This Policy and the accompanying Principles are in compliance with the Gramm-Leach-Bliley Act (the “Act”) and Regulation P, Privacy of Consumer Financial Information.
 This Policy will be used to guide GSHL in serving the privacy needs of its customers, and protecting confidential information.